‘What Should I Eat?’

 I’ll start off with some of the key positive messages I took away from the night (because I like to spread the good stuff).
 Then I’ll share some of the misinformation and getting to meet one of my idols!

-Eat the rainbow – eat a variety of different coloured vegetables and fruits to get a range of different phytochemicals (these are biologically active substances that may protect against some diseases).
+Eat a variety of different coloured vegetables and fruits to get a range of different phytochemicals (these are biologically active substances that may protect against some diseases).

-There is no one ‘hero’ food – there is no single food that you can eat which will correct a poor diet.
+There is no single food that you can eat which will correct a poor diet.
 Eat a variety of nutritious foods.

-Respect your body – respect your food choices.
+Respect your food choices.
 Learn what is in your food and take pride in looking after yourself.

 Fortunately there was a suitably qualified health professional to fill in the gaps and make sure the information was correct.
 Getting rid of seed oils does not mean there are no trans fats.
 Trans fats are also naturally occurring in foods like meat and butter (this is a small amount of the fat we eat).